 - There are two places you can sandboard, Swakopmund and Walvis Bay.

-- If it’s your first time, you’ll definitely want an instructor.
+- If it’s your first time, you’ll definitely want an instructor (the professional guide is a must)

 - There are numerous operators and equipment rentals in both areas.